LingJianCode/mysite/README.md

-This project is study django
+This project is study django.